-All questions must be in writing and directed to the procurement officer.
-The interested party must confirm telephone conversations in writing.
-Questions are due no later than 3:00pm on August 1, 2023.
+All questions must be in writing and directed to the procurement officer at eed.procurement@alaska.gov.
+Questions are due no later than 3:00pm on August 11th, 2023.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
 The deadline for receipt of pre-proposal questions is listed below in Sec.
 1.11